March of the twits

 So this mass-Twittering at the weekend might be interesting – Is it another use of the microblogging medium to encourage a better shared experience, or just a fun one-off gimmick for activists to play with?
 Will the G20 be bowled over if #G20rally makes it up the hashtag charts?
 Watch what happens (and add your own tweets) at www.putpeoplefirst.org.uk/twitterbuzz

-One Response to “March of the twits”
+One thought on “March of the twits”